If you're in dispute with a company, or have a serious complaint about a company, the small claims court could help you get your money back.

 Small claims court limitations

-This is much a more complicated process, can be more costly and can take a lot longer.
 And, you'll also normally need a solicitor to prepare your case.

 It's worth noting though, that your car or home insurance policies may have legal expenses cover.